Clicky the Space-Age Boy and other strange, true tales

 Aged nine and desperate for company in an often deserted town, Chris somehow bodged together a pirate radio station out of an electronics kit and an old Roberts radio in his bedroom, until a visit from a baffled police officer forced his mother to deny any knowledge of her son’s broadcasting activities.

 Chris reasoned that reversing the principle of a radio would create a transmitter.
 It did, and the station could broadcast anywhere on the medium wave over a distance of about a mile – simply by moving the dial.
 Chris would tune into the radios of passing cars to talk to the drivers and play them music.
 He made the aerial by covering an umbrella in tin foil, copying a picture of Jodrell Bank.

 Aged 10, Chris saw the ghost of a monk in broad daylight on the Holbein Hall staircase at his junior school, Reigate Priory.
 He was later told that a monk had been murdered at the top of the stairs, when the building had still been a priory.
 Chris doesn’t believe the story, but can remember the ghost.

 At Reigate Priory, Chris appeared in a BBC TV documentary about the school, which had its own museum (and even a TV studio, in which Chris was a cameraman).
 In class, he staged plays and sketches that he had written.
-His version of ‘The Twelve Days of Christmas’ – replacing the familiar Yuletide list with a succession of increasingly risqué and impossibly tongue-twisting gifts – was performed by a choir, with Chris conducting.
+His version of ‘The Twelve Days of Christmas’ – replacing the familiar Yuletide list with a succession of increasingly rude, tongue-twisting gifts – was performed by a choir, with Chris conducting.
 It brought the house down, but his first draft was deemed too offensive and had to be censored by the headmaster.